ovidlabs/majel/packages/ui-devkit/README.md

-# @vendure/ui-devkit
+# @majel/ui-devkit

-This package contains utilities for creating extensions to the Vendure Admin UI.
+This package contains utilities for creating extensions to the Majel Admin UI.